 Faders are the primary tools for achieving this balance.
 We can imagine compressors as being “automatic faders”.

 A compressor is designed to apply gain reduction (similar to moving a fader downward) as the signal surpasses a set threshold.
 The compressor's gain reduction will be applied according to the ratio, attack and release times.
-As the signal drop below the threshold, the compressor will disengage and stop its gain reduction (similar to moving the fader back to its original position).
+As the signal drops below the threshold, the compressor will disengage and stop its gain reduction (similar to moving the fader back to its original position).

 So, in theory, we could carefully and meticulously automate the fader (or some other volume control) to achieve the same effect as using a compressor.
 Of course, compressors are much more efficient, but this is a good way to understand the similarities.

 Because of the efficiency of compressors, it can be tempting to try to control the dynamics of a vocal with absolute perfection using only compressors.

 While serial compression (multiple compressors in series) can help share the load of dynamics control to produce more natural results than overworking a single compressor, we still may have work to do post-compression to really hone in on controlling the dynamics of the audio—more on serial compression in Tip 8.